morse-simulator/morse/doc/morse/user/tutorial.rst

 Go further
 ----------

+You can try to add different components to the robot, by experimenting with the various objects available in the component library.

-If you want to learn more about the MORSE-builder API, see the :doc:`builder documentation <../../../../dev/builder>`.
+Also, if you want to learn more about the MORSE-builder API, see the :doc:`builder documentation <../../../../dev/builder>`.